ANANT-20-TIWARI/ANANT-20-TIWARI/README.md

 <p align="left"> <a href="https://twitter.com/_anant_tiwari" target="blank"> </a> </p>

- 💬 I'm currently a second-year student pursuing a B.Tech in Artificial Intelligence and Machine Learning at NIET.
+ 💬 I'm currently a third year  student pursuing a B.Tech in Artificial Intelligence and Machine Learning at NIET.
 I’m passionate about AI, machine learning, data science, and software development.
 I enjoy learning new technologies and applying them to solve real-world problems.
 On this GitHub, you'll find my coding projects, coursework, and other contributions in the field of AI and ML.

 🌱 I’m currently learning: